 Finally read your script.
 Unfortunately, I’ll never get that time back.

 In short, your ending fell flat and your characters have no soul.
-I’ve made some comments on the larger issues, but be sure to get a second opinion, because I was pretty numb by the time I reached the end.
+I’ve made some comments on the larger issues, but you’re going to need a lightsaber for this edit.

 RAISE THE STAKES